 - Future Supporting Documentation Requests may include: Federal Tax-Transcript/Returns; W-2s; final paystubs; official termination/separation letters; official divorce/separation agreement or death certificate

 - Excessive Medical Expense Special Circumstances that can be considered: excessive out of pocket medical expenses that exceed 11% of the tax-filer's adjusted gross income (AGI)

 - Excessive Medical Expense Special Circumstances that cannot be considered: medical expenses paid by insurance or others

 - Future Supporting Documentation Requests may include: only Explanation of Benefits statement (EOBs) from insurance providers detailing out of pocket medical expenses will be accepted

 Request an Income Loss/Change or Medical Expenses Special Circumstances Form through counselor chat, email, phone or in-person at our office

 The Cost of Attendance (COA) is an estimate of the total amount of your educational expenses for the period of enrollment during the Award Year and is reflected on your financial aid Award.
 The COA is based on your enrollment status and level, whether you are a Utah resident, your program of study, and whether you live on or off campus while attending the University.
 Your assigned Fall & Spring COA initially assumes full-time enrollment and includes:

-- Miscellaneous Living Expenses
+- Living Expenses (Housing & Food)

 Students may request an increase to their Financial Aid COA by submitting a formal appeal.
 If approved, the increase typically allows the student to borrow additional loan funds, subject to annual loan limits and/or credit approval (for PLUS or private loans).